Readers, it is with great sadness that we ask you to bow your heads in mourning for the sex lives of women everywhere.

 Additionally, while 63% of survey respondents reported that connecting with their partner is the most important aspect of their sex life, only 42% said they were "very or extremely satisfied" with the connection aspect of their sex lives — suggesting that women value connection but don't seem to be able to achieve a level they're satisfied with.

 Now, this is a sad and unfortunate truth that directly affects our libido.
 But intercourse is good for more than just an orgasm; several health benefits are associated with an active sex life.
 Regularly engaging in sexual activity can decrease stress levels, strengthen pelvic muscles, increase immune system function and — pay attention, dieters — burn calories.
 According to Dr. Greenblatt, sex can also be a "fountain of youth."
 In her research, "Women who had sex at least four times a week were scored as looking up to 10 years younger than their actual age."
 Now that's an added perk!
-10 Health And Beauty Benefits Of Being In Love
+Swooning Over Him?
+10 Ways Love Makes You Prettier AND Healthier

 With all the health and other benefits associated with sex, why are women feeling obligated — rather than compelled — to make love?
 Well, lack of time really does get in the way.
 Good sex may be the ideal, but it's currently not the reality, thanks to work, social lives and other daily to-do's that get in the way.